box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/0-index.md

 your application code.

-1. User email: Since we are connecting a Slack user account to a Box user account via the Slack user email address, a user account using the same email address must be present in the Box enterprise
+1. User email: Since we are connecting a Slack user account to a Box user account via the Slack user email address, a matching Box user account using the same email address must be present in the Box enterprise.
 1. Publicly accessible server: Slack will send event and command notification data to a public URL, where our application will be hosted.
 This guide assumes that you have a public location where your application code will be hosted,